 PY350/350G TOPICS IN PSYCHOLOGY (4).
-The exploration of area of psychology in greater depth than existing courses.
-Potential topics include: psychology of women, sport psychology, crosscultural psychology, psychology of leadership, media psychology, psychology of stigma, advanced social psychology, industrial/organizational psychology, counseling psychology, clinical psychology, school psychology, and others.
-May be repeated when topics vary.
-[Skill: T] Prerequisite: PY130.
+This course explores areas of psychology in greater depth than in a general survey course.
+Potential topics include: cross-cultural psychology, applied social psychology, cognitive psychology, neuroscience, media psychology, etc. May be repeated when topics vary.
+Prerequisite: PY130 or as specified.